-- issues about harm, or risk of harm, to a student attending a state school, which must be managed in accordance with the Student protection procedure. - complaints about corrupt conduct, public interest disclosures; or certain decisions made under legislation, which will be dealt with as outlined in the Excluded complaints factsheet.
+- issues about harm, or risk of harm, to a student attending a state school, which must be managed in accordance with the Student Protection Procedure. - complaints about corrupt conduct, public interest disclosures; or certain decisions made use legislation, which will be dealt with as outlined in the Excluded complaints factsheet.